jnozzi/cocoadev.com/markdown/NSInvocationCreation.md

 ----

-Ah, so when I request a new instance of General/NSMethodSignature I should always call it from the target class?
+Ah, so when I request a new instance of NSMethodSignature I should always call it from the target class?

 ----